-In the first section there are two main choices for how the data from the model will be imported, 'Exploded Flat Layout' and 'Three Views - Front, Top, Side' as shown below.
+In the first section there are two main choices for how Layout of Imported Data the data from the model will be imported, 'Exploded Flat Layout' and 'Three Views - Front, Top, Side' as shown below.

 We will describe the 'Three Views - Front, Top, Side' option first as it is the simplest.